You are here

 Do not suddenly stop AEDs.
 This could result in the person experiencing a seizure, or other side effects.
 Staff must take extra care to ensure adequate stocks of AEDs are available.

 NICE guidance states that stopping or reducing the dose of AEDs must be managed by, or be under the guidance of, the specialist.
 Staff need to be aware of any dose changes and make sure that AEDs are given regularly at the prescribed dose.

 AEDs interact with many medicines.
 If the person starts a new medicine, the GP and pharmacist should check for any interactions.
 If the person needs an over the counter medicine, consult the pharmacist first.
 You must tell the pharmacist that the person is taking AEDs.

 Carers should have access to information about the side effects of AEDs.
-This information should be readily available on patient information leaflets that are supplied with the medicines.
+This information is in the patient information leaflets supplied with the medicines.

-There are three categories of AED based on their physical properties.
-Category one includes carbamazepine, phenytoin, primidone and phenobarbitone.
 People prescribed AEDs from this category should remain on a specific manufacturer’s product.
 There should be no switching between brands.
 This reduces the likelihood of loss of seizure control or worsening of side effects.
-Read the leaflet for patients and carers.

 These medicines are sometimes prescribed as rescue medicines to treat seizures: